Ganeshmarathe01/java-write-tables/README.md

 # java-write-tables
-write the data in tables in text file using java
+how can i write the data in tables in text file using java